Skip to content

 Dropbox

-Dropbox’s Contact Us information architecture makes it incredibly easy for users to find the contact page and they take it one step further by giving users the option to reach out to sales or support directly in the navigation dropdown.
+Dropbox’s Contact Us information architecture makes it incredibly easy for users to find the contact page and they take it one step further by giving users the option to reach out to sales directly in the navigation.

 Once a user lands on the Contact Sales page, they are once again offered multiple options (phone number, find a partner near you, visit help center) on how they’d like to proceed depending on their need.